w3reality/async-thread-worker/README.md

 - **serial-vs-parallel** - Running multiple workers serially/parallelly.
 - **transferables** - Transfering an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) object back and forth for efficient drawing.
 The [`sendRequest()`](#sendRequest) and [`sendResponse()`](#sendResponse) APIs support [transferable objects](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast).
 - **class-sharing** - Passing a JavaScript class to a worker.
 - **wasm-ffmpeg** - webm/mp4 encoder app inspired by ["Running FFMPEG with WASM in a Web Worker"](https://paul.kinlan.me/running-ffmpeg-with-wasm-in-a-web-worker/).
-In this app, we use `async-thread-worker` instead of [Comlink](https://github.com/GoogleChromeLabs/comlink) in order to control encoder threads in async/await manner.
+In this app, we use `async-thread-worker` instead of [Comlink](https://github.com/GoogleChromeLabs/comlink) in order to control encoder threads in more client-server oriented style.

 ## API